 - Julian Crampton (‘incognito‘, ‘Down to the Bone‘) ~ I’ve seen and heard him play in London with Jazz-funk collective ‘Incognito’ on several occasions.
 Classy, extremely talented Bass player, who makes it look so easy ~ it isn’t!

-- Pino Palladino ~ Has the ability to fit his unique style into any type of music and make it sound special.
+- Pino Palladino ~ Brings his unique style to any genre of music and makes it sound special.
 Funky, melodic and anything in between.
-Never getting in the way of the other musicians, Pino always adds just the right feel to the track.
+Never getting in the way of other musicians; Pino adds just the right feel to the track.

 - Nathan East ~ I first heard him play on ‘Behind The Mask’ from the 1986 album ‘August’ by Eric Clapton, and then ‘…But Seriously’ with Phil Collins.
 A solid, smooth sound ~ and always in the groove!

 - Doug Wimbish ~ He says, “I’m the outsider ~ I’m noisy!!
 When people see me with my pedals and effects, they get nervous and think I’m a frustrated guitar player or something.
 I’m not just a Bass player.
 I’m a sound system!”